khamudom/astro-website-template/README.md

 A modern, customizable website template built with Astro that includes a comprehensive design system for quick customization.

+**Note:** I created this template to speed up my own development workflow by handling common boilerplate.
+It’s designed to be reusable, so feel free to use it as a starting point for your own projects.

 ## Features

 - 🎨 Comprehensive design system with CSS custom properties